ZidPlan/zid/README.md

 # Zid: Zen identifier

-Zid stands for "Zen identifier".
+Zid stands for "Zen identifier":

+  * A Zen identifier is a secure random number, represented as text, such as "692dff7b74575a61f2b375b1c7d824cf".

-A Zen identifier is a secure random id, similar to a random UUID (Universally Unique Identifier), with improvements to be faster, easier, more secure, and more sharable.
+  * A Zen identifier is similar to a random UUID (Universally Unique Identifier).

+  * A Zen identifier can be better than a UUID because a Zen indentifier is often faster, easier, more secure, and more sharable.

 Tracking: